Hallescher FC

-Hallescher FC, sometimes still called by its former name Chemie Halle, is a German association football club based in Halle an der Saale, Saxony-Anhalt.
-The club currently plays in the 3.
-Liga, the third highest level in the German football league system.
+Hallescher FC, formerly known as Hallescher FC Chemie, is a German association football club based in Halle an der Saale, Saxony-Anhalt.
+The club currently plays in the Regionalliga, the fourth highest level in the German football league system.

 For many years, Halle had been in East Germany's highest league, the DDR-Oberliga, up-until the German reunification.
 However, like many other teams from the former East, it then suffered the effects of economic and demographic decline in the region in the 1990s and fell down to amateur leagues.
-Since 2000, Hallescher FC has ended its downward trend and in the 2011–2012 season, they finally returned to a professional football league after 20 years of absence.
+Since 2000, Hallescher FC has ended its downward trend and in the 2011–12 season, they finally returned to a professional football league after 20 years of absence.
+They were relegated to the Regionalliga in 2024.

 History

 Origins (1900–1945)

 The origins of the club can be traced back to Hallescher Fussball-Club Wacker 1900, founded in 1900 and generally referred to as Wacker Halle, which won the Saale district – named after the river Saale – of the Central German championship twelve times between 1910 and its last edition 1933.
 These are all to be considered championships of one of numerous German first divisions.
 Main rivals here were Hallescher FC and to a lesser extent Borussia Halle, Sportfreunde Halle and SV Halle 98.

 Those title qualified for participation in the Central German Championships which Wacker won 1921 and 1928.
-In the ensuing play-off matches for the German Championship Wacker reached the semi-finals in 1921, there losing at home in front of a crowd of 12,000 1–5 to the later winners 1.
+In the ensuing play-off matches for the German Championship, Wacker reached the semi-finals in 1921, there losing at home in front of a crowd of 12,000 1–5 to the later winners 1.
 FC Nürnberg.
-In 1928 10,000 saw a 0–3 quarterfinal exit versus FC Bayern Munich.
+In 1928, 10,000 saw a 0–3 quarter-final exit versus FC Bayern Munich.
 In 1933–34 Wacker became first champions of the newly incepted central German division of the Gauliga.
-In the qualification group for the semi-finals of the national championship Wacker came with one win and five defeats last behind 1.
+In the qualification group for the semi-finals of the national championship, Wacker came with one win and five defeats last behind 1.
 FC Nürnberg, Dresdner SC and Borussia Fulda.
-In the next seasons Wacker finished second and seventh before being relegated as ninth.
-In 1941 the club managed to return and achieved third places in the first two seasons and eighth in 1944.
+In the next seasons, Wacker finished second and seventh before being relegated as ninth to second division.
+In 1941, the club returned to Gauliga and achieved third places in the first two seasons and eighth in 1944.